SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 Some general aspects
 --------------------

 A major aspect of SikuliX is to be available on Windows, Mac and Linux with as little differences as possible.
-THis means, that features will only be added to SikuliX as standard, if they can be made available on all these systems.
+This means, that features will only be added to SikuliX as standard, if they can be made available on all these systems.
 Nevertheless it will be possible beginning with version 2, to add extensions or plugins, that might not be available on all systems from the beginning or forever.
 Version 2 will have a suitable eco-system for that.

 Mainly bacause of this major aspect SikuliX is a Java based application or library.
 Hence the usable artifacts are delivered as jar-files.
 Were possible the SikuliX IDE is delivered as application (currently Mac only, Windows .exe planned for version 2).